badmanlawl/task-checker/README.md

 - Sort the tasks by the status (active or completed)

 ## Note
-Although this is a to-do list, the data is not saved to a database.
+Although this is a to-do list, the data is not saved to a database (dunno how to do that with vanilla JavaScript apart from using localStorage).
 I’ll probably implement one once I figure out which framework I’ll be using.